The landscape of youth ministry is changing.

 Trying things alone hasn’t worked.
 Trying things together and learning from one another bears great fruit.

-If you’ve been in youth ministry more than five years and you are ready to make systemic changes in your ministry and for the sake of the larger church, consider joining us.
-We’ll begin with a two day Summit and then spend a year in communication as we research, implement, refine, and share.
-To ensure that we have a cross section of congregations, we’re carefully screening applicants.
+If you’ve been in youth ministry more than five years and you are ready to make systemic changes in your ministry and for the sake of the larger church, consider joining us for our two day Summit.

 What is the goal of this project?